GuillaumeJestin/restaurant-finder-app/README.md

 ## Contacts

-You can find me on LinkedIn at this address (https://www.linkedin.com/in/guillaume-jestin-a94333160/) and my resume [here](https://www.docdroid.net/UGLy8Qt/guillaume-jestin-resume-pdf).
+You can find me on LinkedIn at this address (https://www.linkedin.com/in/guillaume-jestin-a94333160/).